vnen/xna-rpg-godot/README.md

 ## License

 The work here is under the [MIT License](LICENSE).
-The original work and the converted assets remain under [Microsoft Permissive License Ms-PL)[original/Microsoft Permissive License.rtf].
+The original work and the converted assets remain under [Microsoft Permissive License Ms-PL](original/LICENSE.md).